wp-plugins/sp-news-and-widget/readme.txt

 =Important Note =

+*Please make sure that Permalink link should not be "/news" Otherwise all your news will go to archive page.
+You can give it other name like "/ournews, /latestnews etc"

 *Now you can Display news post with the help of short code <code> [sp_news] </code>

 *Also you can Display the news post with category wise <code> Sports news [sp_news category=category_id] </code>